JoinMarket-Org/joinmarket-clientserver/docs/onion-message-channels.md

 tor_control_host = localhost
 # or, to use a UNIX socket
 # tor_control_host = unix:/var/run/tor/control
+# note: port needs to be provided (but is ignored for UNIX socket)
 tor_control_port = 9051

 # the host/port actually serving the hidden service